Most sales tasks in the modern, social selling environment require us to access multiple systems, usually via a web browser.

 - Interface software: Zapier, Import2,

-- There is also a neat way to embed external web pages.
+- There is also a neat way to embed external web pages, which I use to integrate InTouch CRM with Nimble.

 Nimble CRM review conclusions

-- If your contact with customers and prospects is increasingly through Social Media as well as traditional channels (face 2 face, phone, email etc) then
+If your contact with customers and prospects is increasingly through Social Media as well as traditional channels (face to face, phone, email etc) then

 - Nimble provides a really strong Sales Contact Management, Social Relationship Development and Social Selling solution.